 Erasure is another term for overwriting.
 Erasure should be complete and destroy all data stored on a hard drive, and deliver a certificate of destruction showing that the data on an electronic device has been successfully erased.
 Erasure is a great idea for businesses that have purchased equipment off-lease, such as desktops, enterprise data centers and laptops, or if you desire to reuse hard drives or redeploy them for storage of different materials.

 Degaussing destroys computer data using a high-powered magnet which disrupts the magnetic field of an electronic medium.
 The disruption of the magnetic field destroys the data.
-Degaussing can effectively and quickly destroy the data in a device storing a large amount of information.
+Degaussing can effectively and quickly destroy the data in a device storing a large amount of information or sensitive data.

 However, it has two major disadvantages.